danielfelix45/RegisterOfProductsSystem_ASPNETMVC/README.md

 This project has pages for the following functions:

 - List all existing products and users in the database.
-- Register contact and/or user.
+- Register product and/or user.
 - Edit product and/or user.
 - Delete product and/or user.
 - Confirmation and deletion of a specific product and/or user.
+- Define password and change password.